 Data is the key to a digital transformation.
 And being data-driven organizations is the future of businesses that are rooted in digital transformation.
-According to Gartner's research by the end of 2024, 75% of businesses will shift from piloting to operationalizing AI, which drives a 5X increase in streaming data and analytics infrastructure. data-driven decisions can back up the real-time insights and help c-suite members in the organization in making more incisive decisions.
+According to Gartner’s research by the end of 2024, 75% of businesses will shift from piloting to operationalizing AI, which drives a 5X increase in streaming data and analytics infrastructure. data-driven decisions can back up real-time insights and help c-suite members in the organization in making more incisive decisions.

-Smarter, faster, more responsible AI, data-driven intelligence, speed-to-insights, value realization, etc., are a few benefits of a data-driven organization that delivers the value for improved business.
+Smarter, faster, more responsible AI, data-driven intelligence, speed-to-insights, value realization, etc., are a few benefits of a data-driven organization that delivers value for improved business.
 Creating a data-driven organization in the era of AI is seeing upwards of 20% to 30% improvements in EBITDA because of unblocked efficiencies and more granular financial insight according to the report of KPMG.

 Transforming into a data-driven business is the utmost priority of most enterprises.
 However, if an organization is struggling with digital transformation, it means they haven’t thought enough about the data and the potential of analytics.
 A good data-driven infrastructure keeps the organization buoyed by hopes of better customer satisfaction, streamlining operations, building state-of-art strategies, and more.
 Out here for many businesses, a strong and data-driven infrastructure remains elusive.
 And in this article, we described a few steps to build a successful data-oriented business.

 Why is it hard to build a data-driven organization?

 76% of executives from top-performing organizations cited data collection as essential, as compared with only 42% of companies that lack potential performance from peers- The Economist.